Alex Timmermans Collodion

 The chemicals used are simple,…but the procedure is anything but consistent.
 But the detail!
 “Amazing” seems an understatement.
 Juxtaposed against a razor thin DOF, and characteristic old timey lens blur at the edges of the frame, makes for a one of a kind image every time.

 There are many different organic variables that can, and do, effect the process.
 From barometer changes, to the fact that a ‘plate’ cannot be prepared in advance.
 And if any part of this is done outdoors, not only do you have to bring the camera and peripheral lighting, but even the darkroom!

 Alex Timmermans collodion journey is no mean feat.
-He has spent years finding antique cameras, all but impossible to find lenses, and has even had a 24″ x 24″ camera made for him.
-More than dedication.
+He has spent years finding antique cameras, all but impossible to find lenses, and has even had a 20″ x 24″ camera made for him.
+And many think he’s the only one exploring such an archaic process, but an Ian Ruhter proves otherwise.
+A movement?
+Probably not.
+But more than dedication.
 Passion.
 To make a single image requires cleaning the glass, pouring the plate with collodion, sensitize, exposure, developing, washing, fixing, washing it again and finally varnishing.
 In one fell swoop.
 You can’t fix it in “post”.